 - Pest fish removal for some lakes.

 - Fencing and planting.
-We have provided funding to complete fencing on Lake Midgley, full fencing on Lake shag, which sits in the Kai Iwi Lakes group and fencing on the northern side of Lake Wahakari, which will improve the quality of water supply for the Te Kao community.
+We have provided funding to complete fencing on Lake Midgley, full fencing on Lake Shag, which sits in the Kai Iwi Lakes group and fencing on the northern side of Lake Wahakari, which will improve the quality of water supply for the Te Kao community.

 - The project will continue to remedy the effect of many drains emptying into the lakes, with sediment traps and riparian planting.
-Lake Ngatu works are almost complete.
+Lake Ngatu works are complete.

 - In partnership with Enviroschools and Te Aho Tu Roa, education events focusing on water weeds, pest fish and water quality monitoring were held at ten different lakes, with 600 students and over 3,500 trees planted.

 Note: The spelling of Ngakeketo appears on maps as Ngakeketa.
 Mana whenua iwi advise that this is a misspelling.

 Who do I contact if I have any questions or comments?